 In a tragic accident just days ago, a woman riding a scooter with a child on the back was hit by a motor vehicle in Oxnard, California.

 “The Sheriff’s Office said a vehicle and motorcycle collided on Pleasant Valley Road.
 The woman driving the scooter was pronounced dead at the scene.
 Deputies said there was an 8-year-old child riding on the back of the motorcycle who sustained life-threatening injuries.
 The child was transported to Ventura County Medical Center for treatment.
 We do not know the child’s current condition.”
 (Source).

 Other examples include cases where a kid takes dad’s Harley Davidson out for a joyride.
 Dad should have done a better job locking up his hog.
 Another case includes a teen rider in Arizona killed on his sports bike.

 Investigators said the boy was traveling westbound on Encanto when he crashed with a pickup truck driver who was making a turn.
 The driver and the passenger of the truck remained on the scene and are cooperating with investigators.
 Impairment doesn’t appear to be a factor, police said.
 It’s unclear if the speed of the motorcycle played a role.
 An investigation is underway.
 (Source).

-Above is just a snapshot of the child riding cases we have run across in our time as Los Angeles motorcycle attorneys.
-Daily, we see reports of children and teens hurt riding accidents worldwide.
+Above is just a snapshot of the child-riding cases we have encountered as Los Angeles motorcycle attorneys.
+We see reports of children and teens hurt in riding accidents worldwide daily.